-While any modelling exercise contains inherent uncertainties, it should be noted that the constructed HEC-HMS model produces estimates of streamflow and water balance values that exceed the level of accuracy expected for a Tier 1 Water Quantity Stress Assessment.
+While any modelling exercise contains inherent uncertainties, it should be noted that the model is acting as a very good predictor of streamflow, as is shown in Sections 3.3 and 3.4.
+Based on the exhibited performance, the constructed HEC-HMS model produces estimates of streamflow and water balance values that far exceed the level of accuracy expected for a Tier 1 Water Quantity Stress Assessment.